 Throughout history and across all cultures, cannabis has been used to relax the body and mind, treat mental health conditions and stimulate connection to spiritual realms.
 It also heightens pleasurable sensations by releasing oxytocin into the body, which makes touch, smell, taste, sound and sight more intense.

-Combining the medicinal benefits of cannabis and sex is nothing new; in fact, ancient Tantric practitioners in India would create a drink made from concentrated “bhang” and allow the medicine to take full effect before beginning a ceremony.
+Combining the medicinal benefits of cannabis and sex, also known as stoned sex, is nothing new; in fact, ancient Tantric practitioners in India would create a drink made from concentrated “bhang” and allow the medicine to take full effect before beginning a ceremony.
 From Ancient Babylon to the Medieval Age, cannabis has been used to relax the body and mind, which can in turn create a comfortable atmosphere for lovemaking.

 The Science of Stoned Sex